mtbinhitus/cnm-stock-prediction/README.md

    cd cnm-stock-prediction/client-react
    ```

-   If you are already in `cnm-stock-prediction`.
+   If you are already in `cnm-stock-prediction`:

    ```
    cd client-react
    ```

 3. Install dependencies: